Value-added tax (VAT)

 Another prerequisite is that the enterprise shall neither have sold goods nor taxable services in Iceland during the period to which the application refers.

 Parties domiciled abroad can get partial VAT reimbursement on goods they have bought in Iceland if they take them abroad with them within three months from the date of purchase.
 They then must provide the goods, along with any necessary documents, to the appropriate reimbursement company or to the customs authorities on the date of departure, and the purchase price must amount to at least ISK 6,000.

 The Directorate of Customs controls import, transit, and export and also collects duties, taxes, and various state revenue.
 The general rule is that import duties (customs, excise duties, VAT, and various other charges) are to be paid on imported goods unless otherwise stated in the law.
 For import of some products, other conditions, such as an import licence, may need to be submitted.

 Iceland, Liechtenstein, Norway, and Switzerland are members of the European Free Trade Association (EFTA).
 The EFTA Convention established a free trade area among its member states.
 In addition, the EFTA states have jointly concluded free trade agreements with a number of countries in Central and Eastern Europe as well as in the Mediterranean region, Mexico, and Singapore.
-Also, the EFTA states entered into the Agreement on the European Economic Area (EEA) in 1992.
+Also, three of the EFTA states, Iceland, Liechtenstein and Norway, entered into the Agreement on the European Economic Area (EEA) in 1992.
 The current contracting parties are, in addition to the three EFTA states, the European Community (EC) and the 25 EC member states.
 Iceland also has a bilateral agreement with its two neighbouring countries, Greenland and Faeroe Islands.

 There is no excise tax in Iceland.